 Many cruise lines will not accept infants younger than 6 months (younger than 12 months for transoceanic sailings) or women who will be 24 or more weeks pregnant at the time of the cruise.

-All cruise travelers should be up to date on routine vaccinations as well as those recommended or required depending on age, destination, and medical conditions.
+All cruise-ship travelers should be up-to-date on routine vaccinations as well as those recommended or required depending on age, destination, and medical conditions.